 All About Electrolysis – Permanent Hair Removal

-Both sexes have tried to remove hair from parts of their body, whether with shaving or waxing – and women, especially, get tired of taking a razor to their skin every week or even every day.
-So what if you could have your unwanted hair removed – forever?
-There are two hair removal treatments out there and one of those is electrolysis.
-Here’s a guide to the procedure so you can determine if it’s the right one for you.
+Both sexes have tried to remove hair from various parts of their bodies, whether by shaving or waxing.
+Women, especially, often get tired of using a razor every week or even every day.
+But what if you could have your unwanted hair removed—forever?
+There are two primary hair removal treatments, one of which is electrolysis.
+Here’s a guide to the procedure so you can determine if it’s the right choice for you.

-The technical definition of electrolysis is the act of separating chemical bonds with an electric current.
-Going into the details of electrolysis will either bore or confuse you; instead let’s talk about what electrolysis means to you on a more practical level.
+The technical definition of electrolysis is the process of separating chemical bonds with an electric current.
+While diving into the details of electrolysis might bore or confuse you, let’s focus on what electrolysis means on a more practical level.

-Electrolysis is used by skilled professionals to permanently remove body hair – but there are a slew of disadvantages to it that you want to keep in mind before you consider signing up.
-But first and foremost, let’s learn about the basics of electrolysis.
+Electrolysis is used by skilled professionals to permanently remove body hair.
+However, there are several disadvantages to it that you should keep in mind before you consider signing up.
+But first, let’s go over the basics of electrolysis.

-An electrologist uses a tiny metal probe and inserts it into each, individual hair follicle, without actually breaking the skin; this probe then gently delivers a current of electricity to the follicle, which essentially deadens the part where hair originates!
-The benefits of electrolysis is that it is a safe procedure that’s been performed for over a century and for the most part, it’s pretty effective.
+An electrologist uses a tiny metal probe, which is inserted into each individual hair follicle, without actually breaking the skin.
+The probe then gently delivers an electric current to the follicle, essentially “deactivating” the part of the follicle where hair originates.
+The benefit of electrolysis is that it is a safe procedure, one that has been performed for over a century, and it is generally quite effective.

 Electrolysis, while safe, is a grueling process.
-Unless you’re only asking that hair be removed from a small area of your body, it will take a long time for an electrologist to poke the metal probe into each hair follicle and zap in the electricity!
-This probably wouldn’t be such a big problem if it didn’t hurt.
-Electrolysis is typically a painful procedure.
-(Many clients have tolerated it pretty well, however, claiming that it’s not painful at all.)
-But it can be painful on the pocketbook too – it’s not cheap.
-You can pay around $150 per hour of treatment, which adds up if you need a high number of treatments.
-Additionally, you will experience some skin redness after the electrolysis, but fortunately that’s only temporary.
+Unless you’re only removing hair from a small area of your body, it can take a long time for the electrologist to insert the metal probe into each hair follicle and deliver the electric current.
+This would be more tolerable if it weren’t so painful.
+Electrolysis is typically a painful procedure, though many clients have managed it well, claiming it wasn’t as painful as expected.
+That said, it can be expensive—around $150 per hour of treatment—which adds up if you need multiple sessions.
+Additionally, you may experience some temporary skin redness after the procedure.

-It’s important to note that up to 10% of customers do experience hair regrowth.
-A possible reason that this happens is because in many U.S. states, electrologists are not under the microscope of any kind of authority.
-While standards have been set, practitioners often get away with doing careless jobs of electrolysis; simply put, regulation is weak in more than a handful of states.
-Yet, this should only be a minor worry to you.
-Two different studies have found that over 90% of those who choose electrolysis are satisfied with the results.
-And for that lucky group of folks, they won’t have to worry about that annoying hair growing back, unlike those who opted to wax or shave instead.
-You will have to have more than one treatment, however, depending on how much hair you want removed.
+It’s also important to note that up to 10% of clients may experience hair regrowth.
+This could be due to the fact that in many U.S. states, electrologists are not heavily regulated.
+While there are set standards, some practitioners get away with sloppy work due to weak oversight in certain states.
+However, this should only be a minor concern.
+Studies have shown that over 90% of those who choose electrolysis are satisfied with the results.
+For them, electrolysis offers permanent hair removal, unlike waxing or shaving.
+You will need more than one treatment, depending on how much hair you want removed.

 Share: